-- (b) The Board approves corporate objectives for the CEO to work towards and, jointly with the CEO, develops the duties and responsibilities of the CEO. - (c) The management team (being the CEO and other officers to whom the management function is properly delegated by the CEO): - (i) is responsible for implementing the strategic objectives, plans and budgets approved by the Board; - (ii) is accountable to the Board for matters within its delegated authority. - (d) Management must supply the Board with information in a form, timeframe and quality that will enable the Board to discharge its duties effectively. - (e) Directors are entitled to request additional information at any time when they consider it appropriate.
+- (b) The Board approves corporate objectives for the CEO to work towards and, jointly with the CEO, develops the duties and responsibilities of the CEO. - (c) The management team (being the CEO and other officers to whom the management function is properly delegated by the CEO): - (i) is responsible for implementing the strategic objectives, plans and budgets approved by the Board; - (ii) is accountable to the Board for matters within its delegated authority including creating and supporting the desired culture to promote long-term sustainable value within the Company. - (d) Management must supply the Board with information in a form, timeframe and quality that will enable the Board to discharge its duties effectively. - (e) Directors are entitled to request additional information at any time when they consider it appropriate.